 User Datagram Protocol (UDP/IP) is a communications protocol used for establishing connections between applications on the Internet.
-The UDP Protocol is a transport layer that runs on top of the Internet Protocol (IP) Layer and is used for connections where low latency is a priority and some data loss is acceptable, such as video and audio streaming.
+The UDP Protocol is a transport layer that runs on top of the Internet Protocol (IP) Layer and is used for connections where high sustained throughput is a priority and some data loss is expected, such as with video and audio streaming.
 Chevin Technology’s 10G & 25G UDP Ethernet IP core for FPGAs has low latency and bandwidth overhead, as it sends packets of data without confirming receipt.
+De-fragmentation is available as an option, so large UDP datagrams can be easily sent and received.
 The UDP IP core provides individual port numbers to differentiate between user requests, and receipt of data is verified using the checksum functionality.

 Chevin Technology’s 10G &25G UDP Ethernet IP core is configurable for Xilinx FPGAs and simplifies integration by handling the complete Ethernet frame assembly.
 Chevin Technology’s UDP IP core is a mature IP core with proven success in customers’ projects.
 Reference designs are available for various boards to assist with integration and we offer our customers bespoke, expert engineering support packages to help meet their project goals.